 6. Repeat Meals

 Please, don’t feel like you need to come up with 30 breakfasts, lunches, and dinners.
 If you find a meal you love – especially one the kids love – make it every week.
 Or even more often.
+It simplifies everything and it’s nice to have solid meals everyone will eat to fall back on.

-You’ll be using many fruits, vegetables, and meats during this month.
 Instead of spending hours in the kitchen each day preparing these items, take some time on the weekends to wash, peel, chop all the food you can for the next several days.
 Bonus, you only have to do those dishes once.

 8. Plan for Leftovers to Save Time in the Kitchen